ome/ngff-spec/ngff_spec/contribute.md

 # Contribution guide

 Contributions to the spec text, examples and schemas are highly welcome and appreciated by the ngff community.
-If you propose an RFC (i.e., major change) or a aminor change (pull request), please make sure to follow [these guidelines](https://ngff.openmicroscopy.org/contributing/index.html).
+If you propose an RFC (i.e., major change) or a a minor change (pull request), please make sure to follow [these guidelines](https://ngff.openmicroscopy.org/contributing/index.html).

-Major changes should follow the RFC process as it was laid out in [RFC1 ](https://ngff.openmicroscopy.org/rfc/1/index.html).
+Major changes should follow the RFC process as it was laid out in [RFC1](https://ngff.openmicroscopy.org/rfc/1/index.html).

 ## Building the documentation

 Build and inspect changes to the documentation before submitting a PR.
 To do so, you first need to install the necessary dependecies:

 ```bash
 pip install -r requirements.txt
 ```

 This document uses [jupyter-book](https://jupyterbook.org) to generate the pages and [MyST](https://mystmd.org) markdown for formatting.
 After installing these via the dependencies, navigate into the repository on your machine and build the book using the following command:

 ```bash
 python pre_build.py